jackwelsh007-arch/exposure-value-to-light-value/README.md

 * **Why is `DEFAULT_SHUTTER` wrapped in quotation marks?**
   Unlike the other numerical fields, the shutter speed must remain a string (`"1/125"`).
 If you type a fraction like `1/125` without quotes, Python will instantly execute a mathematical division and convert it into a decimal float (`0.008`) *before* the script even starts.
 This breaks the terminal's input text parser and causes a crash.
 Keeping it as a string ensures proper fraction handling and clean error messages.

-* **Why the quotation marks?** If you type a fraction like `1/125` without quotes, Python will instantly divide the numbers mathematically and convert it into a decimal float (`0.008`) *before* the script even boots up.
-This will crash the terminal's text parser and break error reporting.
-Keeping it in quotes guarantees that the script handles fractional formatting properly.